Ellen G. White lived from 1827 to 1915, she

-Adventists as a prophet and messenger of God
+Church as a prophet and messenger of God who

-who left a legacy of 25 million words,
+left a legacy of 25 million words, and 53

-under the influence of the Holy Spirit when
+influence of the Holy Spirit when she wrote

-she wrote her many books, or did she simply
+her many books, or did she simply copy large

-writers and then say God gave her those
+then say God gave her the words to write?

 Ellen White’s

-that she was no less of a prophet because
+Church argue that she was no less of a

 White honest about her use of other peoples’